Homology of Steinberg algebras: Exel-Pardo groupoids

 \end{nota} \begin{ex} Weibel's homotopy algebraic $K$-theory \cite{kh} gives a functor $KH$ from $\ell$-algebras to the homotopy category of spectra, that is homotopy invariant, excisive, stable, additive, and finitary.
 Its homotopy groups can be expressed in terms of bivariant $K$-theory; we have $KH_n(A)=kk_n(\ell,A)$ for all $A\in\ahal$ and all $n\in\Z$ \cite{kk}*{Theorem 8.2.1}.
 There is a natural map of spectra $K(A)\to KH(A)$ which is $n+1$-connected whenever the map

 induced by the inclusion is an isomorphism for all $m$ \cite{kh}*{Proposition 1.5}.
 In this case we say that $A$ is \emph{$K_n$-regular}.
-By a theorem of Vorst \cite{vorst}*{Corollary 2.1(ii)}, $K_n$-regularity implies $K_{n-1}$-regularity. $A$ is \emph{$K$-regular} if it is $K_n$-regular for all $n\in\Z$. \end{ex}

-\begin{thm} Let $(G,E,\phi_c)$ be a twisted EP-tuple with $E$ row-finite such that $G$ acts trivially on $E^0$.
+By a theorem of Vorst \cite{vorst}*{Corollary 2.1(ii)}, $K_n$-regularity implies $K_{n-1}$-regularity.
+The ring $A$ is \emph{$K$-regular} if it is $K_n$-regular for all $n\in\Z$.
+Recall that a unital ring $R$ is called \emph{regular} if every (right) $R$-module has finite projective dimension; Noetherian regular rings are $K$-regular by \cite{quihik1}*{Corollary to Theorem 8}.
+This applies, for example, to $k[\Z^n]$ whenever $k$ is Noetherian regular.
+The ring $R$ is (right) \emph{coherent} if the category of finitely presented right $R$-modules is abelian, and \emph{supercoherent} if in addition $R[t_1,\dots, t_m]$ is coherent for every $m\ge 1$.
+Regular supercoherent rings are $K$-regular by \cite{gerfree}*{Theorem 3.1}.
+This applies, for example, to the group algebra $k[\F_n]$ of the free noncommutative group over a Noetherian regular ring $k$ \cite{gerfree}*{Theorem 1.13}. \end{ex} \begin{thm} Let $(G,E,\phi_c)$ be a twisted EP-tuple with $E$ row-finite such that $G$ acts trivially on $E^0$.
 Let $\cT$ be a triangulated category and $\cH:\ahal\to\cT$ an excisive, homotopy invariant, $E$-stable and $E^0$-additive functor.
 Let $\Phi$ be as in \eqref{map:elPhi}.
 Then the Cohn extension of \eqref{ext:cohnext} induces the following distinguished triangle in $\cT$

 If furthermore $\cH$ is finitary, then we may substitute $\cH(R_{\reg})$ for $\cH(k[G])^{(\reg(E))}$ and $\cH(R)$ for $\cH(k[G])^{(E^0)}$ in the triangle above. \end{thm} \begin{proof} Put $T=(G,E,\phi_c)$, $\cK=\cK(T)$, $C=C(T)$, $L=L(T)$.
 For $(v,w)\in \reg(E)\times E^0$ consider the following elements of $C$